ViktorNova/musikernel/README.md

 #Notice

 Starting with 15.02.2 , MusiKernel is ported to PyQt5 and is no longer compatible with PyQt4.
-If you are using an older Linux distro that does not package PyQt5, you should stick to 15.02.1 or (ideally) switch to a more up-to-date distro like Fedora 21 or Ubuntu 14.04.
+If you are using an older Linux distro that does not package PyQt5, you should stick to 15.02.1 or (ideally) switch to a more up-to-date distro like Fedora 21, Ubuntu 14.04 or Debian 8.
 This was necessary to simplify the forthcoming Windows and Mac ports.

 #What is MusiKernel ?